How to develop a social media policy for employees in 2020 and beyond

 • Policy enforcement

-From a legal aspect, the goal of these guidelines is to protect the employee as much as the employer from legal or personal entanglements.
+From a legal aspect, these guidelines aim to protect the employee as much as the employer from legal or personal entanglements.
 In many ways, it can be compared to other corporate HR policies, like those created to prevent harassment or discrimination.
 The social media policy for employees attempts to, first and foremost, set behavior standards for employees in online interactions.

 Why your business needs an employee social media policy NOW

-You don’t need statistics to guess that at least 77% of American workers use social media during their work day.
+You don’t need statistics to guess that at least 77% of American workers use social media daily.
 This isn’t only because they simply must catch up on Lady Gaga’s Instagram account.
-It’s mostly because 82% of employees believe that social media improves work relationships, and 60% believe it aids in work-related decision making
+It’s mostly because 82% of employees believe that social media improves work relationships, and 60% believe it aids in work-related decision-making

-There is no doubt that social media has become an integral part of the average employee’s workday.
-This is especially true in the world today when social distancing has driven many business processes and communications to social media.
-In addition, with more and more mobile-addicted millennials joining the workforce, companies need to be prepared for their extensive social media use.
+Undoubtedly, social media has become an integral part of the average employee’s workday.
+This is especially true today when social distancing has driven many business processes and communications to social media.
+In addition, with more mobile-addicted millennials joining the workforce, companies need to be prepared for their extensive social media use.

 Social media policies for employees in 2020: Leverage, Not Gag

-For far too long, policies have focused on what employees shouldn’t, or aren’t allowed to do.
-They gave little focus to what employees should be doing to contribute to your bottom line in the time spent on social media.
-The idea prevalent in the early 2000s, that employees’ use of social media should be limited as much as possible, now seems almost laughable.
+For far too long, policies have focused on what employees shouldn’t or aren’t allowed to do.
+They focused little on what employees should do to contribute to their bottom line in the time spent on social media.
+The idea prevalent in the early 2000s that employees’ use of social media should be limited as much as possible now seems almost laughable.

-Today, businesses that maintain a negative social media policy are losing out.
-Businesses that have yet to implement one are at a risk of losing even more.
+Today, businesses that maintain a negative social media policy are losing out, and businesses that have yet to implement one risk losing even more.
 It’s time to revamp your social media policy with a positive attitude and employee advocacy in mind.

-If you’re still not convinced, it’s worth considering that employee’s brand messages have a 561% greater reach than official brand channels.
+If you’re still unconvinced, it’s worth considering that employee brand messages have a 561% greater reach than official brand channels.
 Moreover, those posts made lead conversion 7 times more likely.
-That said, surveys also show that 77% of employees are hesitant to be brand champions on social media.
-It’s quite clear that outdated and inefficient social media policies for employees are one of the causes for this hesitation.
+That said, surveys also show that 77% of employees hesitate to be brand champions on social media.
+It’s quite clear that outdated and inefficient employee social media policies are one of the causes of this hesitation.

 Creating a social media policy for employees is not as hard as it may seem at first glance.
-Yes, you need to involve multiple departments in the organization and tread carefully around legal and social issues.
-Yes, it’s worth it.
+Yes, you need to involve multiple departments in the organization and tread carefully around legal and social issues, but it’s worth it.

-To help ease and give the process structure, we’ve created a simple seven step plan to create a positive and empowering social media policy for your employees.
+To help ease the process and give it structure, we’ve created a simple seven-step plan for creating a positive and empowering social media policy for your employees.

 7 steps to a social media policy for employees in 2020